bengongon97/Graduation_Project/README.md

 # Graduation_Project
- This is my graduation project in Sabancı University, comprises of Android Wear OS app of mySU application.
+ This is my graduation project in Sabancı University, comprises of the Android Wear OS app of mySU application.